-Running my Youtube channel has shown me it's crystal clear that there are large populations of people who have no idea how the handicap system works.
+Running my Youtube channel has shown me it is crystal clear that there are large populations of people who have no idea how the handicap system works.

 A handicap is just something that we use to play stroke play or match play games against people of differing handicap levels.
 It is not some reflection of self worth.
 People get so caught up in the handicap as if being higher than someone else means you're less of a person.

-The best 8 of your last 20 differentials count toward your handicap
+Best 8 out of last 20 differentials only

 The last 20 rounds you play go toward your handicap.
 They count your best 8 out of those 20.
 That is why they say, the handicap system is a measure of your POTENTIAL.

 The DIFFERENTIAL is the difference between your score and the stroke rating and slope rating for that day on the golf course.
 This does not merely mean they count your strokes and minus par and that's your handicap.